 How To Tell If Apples Have Gone Bad

 Fresh apples have a bright, fruity aroma, shiny skin, and firm flesh.
 When buying apples in the supermarket, be sure to choose only those with zero bruises or soft spots.
 Those with bruises, holes, or blemishes probably won’t keep that well.

 If you’re storing a bunch of apples together, give them a check every week or so.
 During that check, you should choose those of bad quality, and either use them or toss them out.
 This way, the bacteria won’t spread to the healthy ones.

-If the apple has taken on a mushy texture and juice is oozing off, discard it.
+If the apple has taken on a mushy texture or juice is oozing off, discard it.
 Same thing if you see signs of mold growth or big brown spots.

 If the skin is wrinkled and the texture grainy, but otherwise everything is okay, the apple is still okay to eat.
 But it won’t taste that great on its own.
 Thus it’s probably better to grate it and add to a salad.

 When it comes to apple slices, expect them to brown.
 But if anything else about the fruit changes, get rid of it.
 Do the same thing for any apple slices that you refrigerate for over a week.